How much should my pay go up by?

 Where can I find information on pay scale points?

 Although the STPCD no longer includes prescribed pay scale points on each pay range, schools can still adopt fixed pay scale points as the basis for pay progression.
-The NEU has published joint advice on pay scale points for England endorsed by the NEU, ASCL, NAHT and Voice can be found here together with jointly endorsed advice on their implementation.
+The NEU has previously published joint advice on pay scale points for England endorsed by the NEU, ASCL, NAHT and Voice can be found here together with jointly endorsed advice on their implementation.
 Most local authorities’ advice on the implementation of the pay increase also recommends the adoption of these pay scale points.

 The easiest way to check whether you are being paid on this basis is to use the NEU pay calculator which shows the monthly salary you should be receiving.
 Don’t forget, though, that backdating means your pay will be higher than usual for the month you receive the increase, assuming you did not receive it from September.
-You’ll also receive the NEU Salary Card with the next copy of your union magazine.
+You’ll also receive the NEU Salary Card with the next copy of your NEU magazine.

 My school says it can’t afford to pay these increases, what can I do?